User Flows: 8 Tips For Creating A Super Smooth User Experience

 Once you’ve selected a design, it’s time to get creative.
 While it’s easy to get carried away with shapes, graphics, photos, and symbols, adding too many of these elements can distract users from the diagram’s purpose.

-Unnecessary images and text can be overwhelming for users who are new to your product.
-That‘s because it’s harder to determine the right user path when there‘s irrelevant information in the diagram.
-So, stick to a more minimalist design and only add extra elements if they’re helpful or clarify a point.
+In my experience, unnecessary images and text can be overwhelming for users who are new to the product.
+That’s because it’s harder to determine the right user path when there’s irrelevant information in the diagram.
+So, I recommend sticking to a more minimalist design and only adding extra elements if they’re helpful or clarify a point.

 8. Prototype your user flow diagram.

-Once you‘ve completed your user flow diagram it’s time to test it.
-Your test group should be a sample representing your target audience.
-Show the test users your diagram and have them try some of its actions.
+Once I’ve completed my user flow diagram, it’s time to test it.
+I find it’s best if my test group is a sample representing my target audience.
+I show the test users my diagram and have them try some of its actions.

-During these tests, survey your participants for ample amounts of feedback.
+During these tests, I survey my participants for ample amounts of feedback.
 Are there actions that seem unnecessary, or instructions missing from the prototype?
 Is there a different approach to completing a task than the one you laid out?
-These kinds of questions can be answered by your test users and help you create a more user-centered final user flow.
+These kinds of questions can be answered by my test users and help me create a more user-centered final user flow.

 Before putting these tips to the test, let’s take a look at some real examples of user flow diagrams.